Property404/relichat/README.md

 # relichat
-Chat client/server (hopefully) using RSA for secure messaging and with a (hopefully) pretty interface
+Chat client/server with a pretty interface